Jagjit Singh Chohan: Operation Blue Star and later

 In June 1983, Bhindranwale was asked: "If Jagjit Singh Chohan attacks India with assistance from England, America, and Canada, whom will you help?"
 Bhindranwale hedged and did not indicate his support.

 On 12 June 1984, in London Chohan was interviewed by BBC.
-The interviewer asked: "Do you actually want to see the downfall of Mrs Gandhi's Government?"
+The interviewer asked: "Do you actually want to see the downfall of Indira Gandhi's Government?"
 Chohan answered: "..within a few days you will have the news that Mrs Gandhi and her family have been beheaded.
 That is what Sikhs will do..".
 After this interview, the Thatcher government curtailed Chohan's activities.

 On 13 June 1984, Chohan announced a government in exile.
-On 31 October 1984, Indira Gandhi was assassinated.
+On 31 October 1984, Indira Gandhi was assassinated by her two Sikh bodyguards in revenge for Operation Blue Star.

 Chohan visited Punjab in 1989 and hoisted the flag of Khalistan at a gurdwara in Anandpur Sahib.
 Chohan's Indian passport was cancelled on 24 April 1989.
 India protested when he was allowed to enter USA using the canceled passport.
 Vancouver fundamentalists Talwinder Singh Parmar and Surjan Singh Gill were at one time aligned with Chohan.

-He had assisted the Tamil Tigers International Federation in setting up the assassination of Rajiv Gandhi.
-The Nanavati Commission considered him a co-conspirator in the assassination.